KenpachiKen1/MarketMentor/docs/developerManual.md

 By my own design, each accessToken lasts only 2 hours, which is more than enough time for the scope of this app... **(users can finish all 3 modules in less than 5 minutes if they know what they're doing)**

-Simply for development purposes I made the access token, however you can shorten it if needed just be specific about the time you shorten to, for example 1h, or 2 days or 7d, etc. **Raw numbers will be interpreted as seconds.**
+Simply for development purposes I made the access token 2 hours, however you can shorten it if needed just be specific about the time you shorten to, for example 1h, or 2 days or 7d, etc. **Raw numbers will be interpreted as seconds.**